Older people of pensionable age are entitled to a bus pass giving free off-peak travel on local bus services anywhere in England.

 There are three main reasons why a bus pass will have been cancelled:

-- The pass was reported as lost or stolen and it was replaced.
-You may have the new pass at home or in another bag or wallet.
+- the pass was reported as lost or stolen and it was replaced - you may have the new pass at home or in another bag or wallet

-- We wrote to you about your pass and the letter was returned by the Royal Mail.
-Have you changed address recently?
+- we wrote to you about your pass and the letter was returned by the Royal Mail - have you changed address recently?

-- We wrote to you asking for up to date proof of eligibility or asking for you to return the pass.
-Do you need to confirm your eligibility?
+- we wrote to you asking for up to date proof of eligibility or asking for you to return the pass - do you need to confirm your eligibility?

 Bus passes not reading correctly